pugjs/pug/Readme.md

  Jade is a high performance template engine heavily influenced by [Haml](http://haml-lang.com) and implemented with JavaScript for [node](http://nodejs.org).
 For discussion join the [Google Group](http://groups.google.com/group/jadejs).

+## Anouncment

+Jade version 0.31.0 deprecated implicit text only support for scripts and styles.
+To fix this all you need to do is add a `.` character after the script or style tag.

+It is hoped that this change will make jade easier for newcommers to learn without affecting the power of the language or leading to excessive verboseness.

+If you have a lot of jade files that need fixing you can use [fix-jade](https://github.com/ForbesLindesay/fix-jade) to attempt to automate the process.

 ## Test drive

   You can test drive Jade online [here](http://naltatis.github.com/jade-syntax-docs).